Elicea, 10 mg 28 pcs.

 frequency unknown: insufficient secretion of antidiuretic hormone (ADH).

-often: decreased appetite, increased appetite, increased body weight;
+often: decreased appetite, increased appetite, weight gain;

 frequency unknown: hyponatremia, anorexia1.